Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-1.md

 ### Primary Actor

-HR Advisor.
+Population Information Worker.

 ### Trigger

-A request for population information is sent to HR.
+A request for population information is sent to Population Information Worker.

 ## MAIN SUCCESS SCENARIO

 1. Population analyst request information on population of people living in cities and those who don't in a country.
-2. HR advisor captures name of the country to get city information for.
+2. Population Information Worker captures name of the country to get city information for.
-3. HR advisor extracts  information for population of the country and then calculates the people who don't live in cities.
+3. Population Information Worker extracts  information for population of the country and then calculates the people who don't live in cities.
-4. HR advisor provides report to population analyst.
+4. Population Information Worker provides report to population analyst.

 ## EXTENSIONS

-3. **Role does not exist**:
+3. **Data does not exist**:
-    1. HR advisor informs finance no role exists.
+    1. Population Information Worker informs population analyst data doesn't exist..

 ## SUB-VARIATIONS